 2. Replace House Siding as Needed

-A house that hasn’t been painted in a while may have some siding damage.
+A house that hasn’t been painted in a while might have some siding damage.

 The cedar siding on the north and east sides of my house were mostly in good shape.
 The south and west sides, however, had cedar boards that were dried out, cracked and peeling.

-You may find additional damage beyond your siding.
+You might find additional damage beyond your siding.
 Look for holes caused by woodpeckers, drunken party guests or other animals.

 My neighborhood is home to a large family of woodpeckers.
 They love my scrumptious cedar siding and have happily pounded many holes into it.